 We stopped and met Max, who later followed us to the car.
 P is an animal whisperer.
 He grew up on a farm and I swear every single animal that comes into contact with him seems to be pulled in.
 We had an incredible brunch at Screen Door where I had the best damn chicken and waffles ever!

-After brunch we headed to Distillery Row and did some shopping for a few adult things that I will not mention in the blog 😉
+After brunch we headed to Distillery Row and did some shopping and browsing!

 I chose to do a distillery tour at Eastside Distilling because it is run by Mel Heim, the first Master Distiller west of the Mississippi!
 She has dedicated her career towards advancing women in distilling, and I had to support her!